QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 	:caption: : Output data definition and sensor locations

 	------------------------------- DATA OUTPUT TYPES -------------------------
-	true			FOR_OUT - store (local) forces at all chosen locations true			ROT_OUT - store (local) body rotations at all chosen locations true			MOM_OUT - store (local) moments at all chosen locations true			DEF_OUT - store (local) deflections at all chosen locations true			POS_OUT - store (global) positions at all chosen locations true			VEL_OUT - store (global) velocities at all chosen locations true			ACC_OUT - store (global) accelerations at all chosen locations true			LVE_OUT - store (local) velocities at all chosen locations true			LAC_OUT - store (local) accelerations at all chosen locations
+	true			FOR_OUT - store forces at all sensor locations true			DEF_OUT - store deflections at all sensor locations true			POS_OUT - store positions at all sensor locations true			VEL_OUT - store velocities at all sensor locations true			ACC_OUT - store accelerations at all sensor locations true			STR_OUT - store element strain at all sensor locations true			AER_OUT - store aerodynamic data at all sensor locations

-	------------------------------- DATA OUTPUT LOCATIONS ---------------------
+------------------------------- SENSOR OUTPUT LOCATIONS -------------------
 	any number, or zero, user defined positions can be chosen as output locations.
 	Locations can be assigned at any of the following components: blades, struts, tower and guy cables.
 See the following examples for the used nomenclature: